mborik/martin.borik.net/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-You can start editing the page by modifying `src/pages/index.tsx`.